-During Milano Fashion Week we attended the presentation of Mr & Mrs Italy’s spring summer collection 2020.
+During Milano Fashion Week we attended the presentation of Mr & Mrs Italy’s Spring Summer Collection 2020.
 In the frame of the Sheraton Diana Majestic Hotel, the collection was beautifully displayed in a tropic inspired scenario.

 This collection, that shares some pieces with the men’s collection we visited in June, was created and supervised by Fashion guru Ivana Omazic, former Celine designer.
 This marks her first collaboration with Mr & Mrs Italy.
-Ivana personally guided us from New York Style Guide through the presentation, an exceptional honour given to the magazine, that we are grateful for.
+Ivana personally guided us from New York Style Guide through the presentation, an exceptional honor given to the magazine, that we are grateful for.